lilith/playdate/README.md

 # playdate
-*get texts when your kid's friends are free. broadcast text their parents when you're free. save time automatically. schedule easier. build friendships. make memories.*
+*get texts when your kid's friends are free. broadcast texts to their parents when you're free. save time automatically. schedule easier. build friendships. make memories.*

 [playdate.help](https://playdate.help) saves time and helps build friendships by coordinating tentative availability between parents for playdates.
 It's open-source (AGPLv3) and non-commercial.